Skip to main content

 • ECON 250 is a prerequisite for most of the 300-level Economics electives.

 • Prior to taking ECON 272, students must have completed Calculus 1, Statistics (or equivalent), ECON 102, and one additional ECON course.
-Equivalents to COMP 146 include MATH 150 or a score of 4 or 5 on the AP Statistics exam.
+The introductory statistics prerequisite can be met with any of: COMP 146, MATH 150, PSYC 201, BIO 268, an AP Stats score of 4 or 5, an IB exam score of 6 or 7, or an equivalent course (with instructor permission).

 Contact Economics